 Delivering Notice Across State Lines

-Serving legal papers on someone in another state adds a layer of complexity to estate proceedings.
-This statute provides a straightforward path.
-The preferred method is registered or certified mail, sent to the representative's last known address, with a return receipt signed by the addressee.
+Serving legal papers on someone in another state adds complexity.
+This statute provides a clear path.
+The preferred method is registered or certified mail to the representative's last known address.

 Service of process may be made upon the foreign personal representative by registered or certified mail, addressed to his last reasonably ascertainable address, requesting a return receipt signed by addressee only.
 Notice by ordinary first class mail is sufficient if registered or certified mail service to the addressee is unavailable.